willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 {% include d3/rc_natural_response_general_p.html %}

 The plot shows the family of particular solutions represented by the general solution to the $\text{RC}$ natural response.
-Every one of them ends up at zero after a long time.
+They all end up at zero after a long time.

 The natural response has no forcing function.
 The only energy in the system is the initial charge on the capacitor.
 After a long time that initial energy dissipates and the voltage approaches $0$.
 The long-term steady-state response for any value of $K$ is $v = 0$.

-See if you can find the particular response right in the middle, a straight line along the time axis.
+See if you can find the particular response that's a straight line along the time axis.
 This particular response is interesting---it matches the steady-state response (at all times, not just after a long time).
 It is the particular solution we would choose if the initial voltage $\text V_0$ happened to be $0$.

 The point of this example is to show you what it means for the steady-state or forced response to be included in a general solution.
 The steady-state solution can be found somewhere as part of the general solution.